 As you stroll through the Old Town, you will view the famous House of Cats with cat sculptures perched on the top of its roof and hear about the intrigue surrounding these feline figures.
 Good examples of medieval dwellings are the Three Brothers, dating to the 15th Century when Riga was part of the Hanseatic League.
 Also see the House of Black-heads and the Town Hall miraculously risen from the ashes of war.

 In the afternoon, we suggest a tour through Riga’s Art Nouveau district which features impressive examples of the style.
 In total, there are some 800 Art Nouveau buildings in Riga, many of which were designed and built by Latvian architects including Mikhail Eisenstein (the father of the famous director Sergei Eisenstein).
-On Alberta Street, you may decide to stop at the Janis Rozentals Museum, located in a magnificent historic building with Art Nouveau interiors.
-Janis Rozentals was a renowned Latvian painter and you can see original sketches and portraits displayed in his apartment and workshop.
+On Alberta Street, you may decide to stop at the Art Nouveau Museum and see an authentic apartment from the time, faithfully restored.

 Continuing along Elizabetes Street, you will reach the Central Market where some old Zeppelin hangars have been converted into market halls specializing in different types of wares.